Return of the Living Dead (film series)

-Return of the Living Dead is a zombie comedy film series that consists of five films beginning with the 1985 film The Return of the Living Dead.
+Return of the Living Dead is an American zombie film series that consists of five films beginning with the 1985 film The Return of the Living Dead.
+The series follows groups of people struggling to survive outbreaks of reanimated corpses caused by a chemical that brings the dead back to life.

 Films

 The Return of the Living Dead (1985)

 Medical supply warehouse foreman Frank (James Karen) informs his new protege, Freddy (Thom Mathews) that Night of the Living Dead was a true story, based on events that occurred when a gas (2-4-5 Trioxin) was released into the morgue in the basement of a VA hospital.
 The warehouse was the inadvertent recipient of several canisters, one of them containing a corpse – dubbed "Tarman" (Allan Trautman) due to his rotten appearance in thick black tar – sealed inside.
 Due to the canister's less than stellar durability, a light tap causes it to burst open, releasing Trioxin.
 The gas leaks out of control, which poisons Frank and Freddy and releases "Tarman" from his imprisonment but he goes into hiding, and remains unseen until halfway through the movie.
 Frank and Freddy awaken to discover that various body parts (and bodies) in the warehouse are now alive, as well as the cadaver locked in the freezer and even a split dissected dog.
 Unaware that they are slowly turning into zombies due to the effects of the gas, Frank and Freddy enlist the help of the warehouse owner, Burt (Clu Gulager), and his mortician friend, Ernie (Don Calfa), to cremate the cadaver's body parts (they had tried to chop it up to kill it).
 Unfortunately, the resulting smoke carries the evaporated Trioxin with it, which then mixes with an overhead raincloud.
 It rains on a nearby cemetery, resulting in the reanimation of the buried corpses.

 The zombies differ in this movie, in that they are as fast, strong and intelligent as they were in their previous lives, and can form words even when they are merely very degraded bodies.
 Instead of hunting humans for their flesh, they hunt for the humans' brains, stating that brains can ease the pain of their decomposition.
 It appears that injuries to their brains do not have any effect, and the only way to fully destroy them is to cremate their bodies, although the ensuing smoke also spreads the contagious gas.
 It also seems that their bites are not infectious, as Suicide, who was killed by Tarman, never reanimated while Trash, killed by several zombies in the graveyard later, did reanimate, probably due to the contaminated rain falling on her corpse.